wetix/responsive-ui/components/bottom-modal/README.md

 # @responsive-ui/bottom-modal

-> A bottom bar component of responsive-ui.
+> A bottom modal component of responsive-ui.

 <p>